sensemakersamsterdam/kit/Wemos D1 Mini installation/readme.md

 When you plug anything onto the Wemos board (and you are not experienced with electronics), you first need to disconnect the Wemos from your computer and/or an attached powersource.
 After placement of the board, you can reconnect the board to your computer and powersource.

 ## Example Code
-Example code for the Arduino IDE and the Wemos board and shield can be found and download from their Github repository. https://github.com/wemos/D1_mini_Examples
+Example code for the Arduino IDE and the Wemos board and shield can be found and downloaded from their Github repository: https://github.com/wemos/D1_mini_Examples